alantsx/alantsx/README.md

 Hello there,

 My name is Alan Fabricio.
-I'm 28 and full-stack developer at Vivo-Telefonica.
+I'm 29 and Java developer at Vivo-Telefonica.

 Currently I've been studying Java, TypeScript and React.